 2. Have No Regrets

 Healing from a toxic relationship gets easy when you do not regret or doubt your decision.
 Understand no one is perfect, and breakups are a part of life.
 Do not consider your breakup as your loss but take it as an opportunity to grow in life.
+Think more about what you do and don’t want in a partner.
 Come out of the self-blame game and make peace with your decision.

 3. Embrace Forgiveness